HES-Capstone-dBio/.github/profile/README.md

 # dBio

 ## About
 `dBio` is a decentralized application (dApp) empowering patients to take control of their healthcare data.
-The project was initially developed at Harvard University by master's program students in the Software Engineering program.
+The project was initially developed at Harvard University by students in the Software Engineering master's program.

 ## System Components
 * [dbio-demo](https://github.com/HES-Capstone-dBio/dbio-demo) -- A full system representation in `docker-compose` format.
 Start here to get a feeling for what this dApp does!